 Try your hand at creating these cocktail recipes, and you’ll be a pro in no time.

 Top 30 Cocktails & Drink Recipes

 Margaritas are perhaps the most popular cocktail known to man, and for good reason.

 This classic drink has the most refreshing blend of sweet and tangy.

-It only calls for three ingredients: tequila, lime juice, and Cointreau (orange liqueur).
+The basic formula for this cocktail is tequila, lime juice, and Cointreau (orange liqueur).

 2. Whiskey Sour